Pathway Tools version 28.0: Integrated Software for Pathway/Genome Informatics and Systems Biology: Comparison of Pathway Tools with Related Software Environments

-\blue{Many other tools use the GLPK solver (some not exclusively).
-MetaFlux uses the SCIP solver \cite{SCIPURL}, which has a much faster Mixed-Integer Linear Programming (MILP) solver, needed for gap filling, and is free for research use by academics.
-The SCIP MILP solver is fast, although not as fast as commercial solvers.}
+Many other tools use the GLPK solver (some not exclusively).
+MetaFlux uses the SCIP solver \cite{SCIPURL}, which has a much faster Mixed-Integer Linear Programming (MILP) solver, needed for gap-filling, and is free for research use by academics.
+The SCIP MILP solver is fast, although not as fast as commercial solvers.

-\blue{The comment by Lakshmanan \etal\ on p8 that ``none of the [network visualization] tools can handle large-scale models'' clearly does not apply to MetaFlux, as its cellular overview diagram does handle genome-scale models.}
+The comment by Lakshmanan \etal\ on p8 that ``none of the [network visualization] tools can handle large-scale models'' clearly does not apply to MetaFlux, as its cellular overview diagram does handle genome-scale models.

-\blue{Lakshmanan \etal\ suggest (p10) that more tools should consider linking with a biological model storage DB.
-Pathway Tools has taken this approach to an extreme, as described in Section~\ref{sec:metaflux-dev}.}
+Lakshmanan \etal\ suggest (p10) that more tools should consider linking with a biological model storage DB.
+Pathway Tools has taken this approach to an extreme, as described in Section~\ref{sec:metaflux-dev}.